toydev/KKS_VROON/README.md

 The following is the basic idea of implementation.

 - Simply use the perspective of the game camera for the VR camera.
 And you can reset the front of the VR camera at any time.
+It is easy to do because the camera control is simple.
 - Convert hand controller operation to mouse operation.
 All mouse operations can be performed with one hand.

 Currently, only the main game is supported, but I think that the same concept can be applied to CharaStudio.